 Day 2: The Jacobite steam train to Mallaig

-Railway journeys aren’t much more iconic than the one travelled by The Jacobite steam train, also known as The Harry Potter Train.
+Railway journeys don’t come more iconic than that travelled by The Jacobite steam train, also known as The Harry Potter Train.

-This 41-mile section of the West Highland Line between Fort William and Mallaig is widely considered to be one of the great railway journeys of the world.
-It takes in lochs, mountains and the famous Glenfinnan Viaduct, and its popularity has soared due to its appearance in the Harry Potter movies.
+This 41-mile section of the West Highland Line between Fort William and Mallaig takes in lochs, mountains and the famous Glenfinnan Viaduct.
+Its popularity has soared due to its appearance in the Harry Potter movies.

 Day 3: Glen Coe